Point-group filtering in unitary coupled-cluster ans\"atze: exact criticality under the Abelian filter, freeness measured near equilibrium under the full group: Numerical validation: NH /STO-3G

 \section{Numerical validation: NH$_3$/STO-3G}

-We validate the theoretical predictions of Sections~\ref{sec:DLA} and~\ref{sec:gradient_and_solution} on ammonia (NH$_3$) using the minimal STO-3G basis set, following the protocol of He~et~al.~\cite{HiUCCSD2025}: 8 spatial orbitals (16 qubits), 10 electrons, no frozen-core approximation, Jordan--Wigner mapping, and statevector simulation with the BFGS optimizer.
+We validate the theoretical predictions of Sections~\ref{sec:DLA} and~\ref{sec:gradient_and_solution} on ammonia (NH$_3$) using the minimal STO-3G basis set, following the protocol of He~et~al.~\cite{HiUCCSD2025}: 8 spatial orbitals (16 qubits), 10 electrons, no frozen-core approximation, Jordan--Wigner mapping~\cite{McClean2020OpenFermion}, and statevector simulation with the BFGS optimizer.

 The molecular orbitals are obtained from a restricted Hartree--Fock calculation with $C_s$ symmetry enforcement (PySCF~\cite{Sun2020}).
-The $C_s$ irrep labels assign orbitals to $A'$ or $A''$; the degenerate $E$-pairs of $C_{3v}$ are identified by quasi-degeneracy of orbital energies across distinct $C_s$ labels (pairs $(2,3)$ and $(6,7)$ in the canonical ordering).
+PySCF supports symmetry adaptation only for Abelian point groups and their subgroups.
+Enforcing $C_s$ for NH$_3$ ($C_{3v}$) corresponds to the standard workflow rather than an ad hoc choice.
+The DLA confinement diagnosed in Theorem~\ref{thm:DLA} is therefore the obstruction encountered in routine quantum-chemistry usage.
+The $C_s$ irrep labels assign orbitals to $A'$ or $A''$.
+The degenerate $E$-pairs of $C_{3v}$ are identified by numerical degeneracy of orbital energies within the SCF convergence tolerance across distinct $C_s$ labels (pairs $(2,3)$ and $(6,7)$ in the canonical ordering).
 The excitation pool employs spin-complemented generators in the $i \leq j$, $a \leq b$ convention for opposite-spin doubles, yielding pool sizes consistent with He~et~al.~Table~II.

 The SymUCCSD energy plateau at $\Delta E = 21.8$~mHa is consistent with the confinement to the torus $\mathbb{T}^2$ (Theorem~\ref{thm:DLA}): the optimizer converges fully (gradient norm below threshold, energy stationary to $10^{-6}$~Ha between iterations), yet the reachable manifold excludes the off-diagonal rotations in $\UU(2)$ needed to recover the remaining correlation energy.
 By contrast, the unrestricted UCCSD pool (135 parameters) attains $\Delta E \approx 0.1$~mHa~\cite{HiUCCSD2025}, confirming that the deficit is structural rather than an optimization artifact.